Dicammmmm/rockefeller/README.md

 ## Disclaimer

 This project is for educational and research purposes only.
 Please ensure compliance with Yahoo Finance's terms of service when using their data.

+## Contributions

+This is a personal project and thus I will not be accepting any contributions.
+Thank you for understanding. :)

 ## License